Reflecting on extended leave

 - Reflect on some feedback you received before going on leave.
 Perhaps your opinion on it has changed since having time and space away from work?
 You can think about how you might handle a similar situation next time and whether your approach would change (standard 4.1).

 We understand that extended leave can be a busy time.
-In our first year as the regulator, we are only asking social workers to record a minimum of one piece of CPD.
 Don’t worry if you are unable to meet all 8 parts of the CPD standard during your time away, as long as you are able to demonstrate how your reflections will improve your practice.
 You meet standards 4.6 and 4.7 automatically by recording CPD.

 Remember to anonymise your CPD.
 If you are talking about a specific person or case, you must leave out or remove any details that could identify someone.

-For guidance on using your online account to record CPD, watch our video guide.
-You can also find resources, such as further information on what counts as CPD, on the CPD section of our website.
-You can also read further guidance on maternity/paternity leave.
+You can find resources, such as further information on what counts as CPD, on the CPD section of our website.